Healthcare for Today, Tomorrow, a Lifetime

 We are a 501(c)3 organization .

 • FIH volunteers travel to Haiti 3-4 times per year.
-Missions include medical teams and a third world cultural experience for high school and college students.
+Missions include medical teams and a cultural experience for high school and college students.

-• Volunteers have fed, held, and comforted handicapped children and sick infants that might not be held otherwise.
-They have cooked meals, sanded and refinished beds, and brightened the day of residents of a nursing home.
+• Volunteers feed, hold, and comfort handicapped children and sick infants that might not be held otherwise.
+They cook meals, sand and refinish beds, and brighten the days of residents of a nursing home

 • A medical clinic will be built and will bring a permanent medical presence to a community that does not have medical care.
 Benefits to the community will include; clean drinking water, preventive health education, prenatal care, and HIV/Aids testing to prevent further transmission of the virus to a new generation.